Table of Contents

 Respond to certain IRS notices about math errors, offsets, and return preparation.

-You are not authorizing the designee to receive any refund check, bind you to anything (including any additional tax liability), or otherwise represent you before the IRS.
+You aren't authorizing the designee to receive any refund check, bind you to anything (including any additional tax liability), or otherwise represent you before the IRS.

-The authorization will automatically end no later than the due date (without regard to extensions) for filing your 2014 tax return.
-This is April 15, 2015, for most people.
+The authorization will automatically end no later than the due date (not counting extensions) for filing your 2016 tax return.
+This is April 18, 2017, for most people.

 ||Enter the correct social security number for you and your spouse, if married, in the space provided on Form 1040EZ?
 Check that your name and SSN agree with your social security card.|